+POWER CONSUMPTION AND NUMBERS OF ADMITTED UES FOR VARIOUS METHODS nology suggests, this method only considers the effects of channel estimation errors, and naively treats the feedback CDI and PA as perfect.
+Then, the SDP method proposed in [23] can be adopted to solve the resultant optimization problem.

+Proposed Robust Robust CH Quan.
+Robust CH Esti.
+CDI FB Only Non-robust Power consumption (mW) 167 130 158 149 114

-- Only Robust to Channel Quantization (labeled as 'Robust CH Quan.'): This method only takes into account the effect of channel quantization, when designing the beamforming vectors, regardless of the channel estimation errors. - 2) Only Robust to Channel Estimation Error (labeled as 'Robust CH Esti.'): As the terminology suggests, this method only considers the effects of channel estimation errors, and naively treats the feedback CDI and PA as perfect.
-Then, the SDP method proposed in [23] can be adopted to solve the resultant optimization problem. - 3) Only Feeding back the CDI Information (labeled as 'CDI FB Only'): In this method, each UE only feeds back the CDI index to the BBU pool, without considering the PA information.
-The A matrix derived in [31, Appendix A] can be recalculated without considering the PA quantization information and the statistics of the quantization error. - 4) Nonrobust Beamforming Design (labeled as 'Non-robust'): Neither channel quantization errors nor channel estimation errors are considered by this algorithm and the feedback CDI and PA are regarded as perfect.
+- 3) Only Feeding back the CDI Information (labeled as 'CDI FB Only'): In this method, each UE only feeds back the CDI index to the BBU pool, without considering the PA information.
+The A matrix derived in Appendix A in [31] can be recalculated without considering the PA quantization information and the statistics of the quantization error. - 4) Nonrobust Beamforming Design (labeled as 'Non-robust'): Neither channel quantization errors nor channel estimation errors are considered by this algorithm and the feedback CDI and PA are regarded as perfect.

-The total power consumption required by the various methods for one random channel generation where all eight UEs are admitted is shown as follows: 167 mW of Proposed Robust, 130 mW of Robust CH Quan., 158 mW of Robust CH Esti., 149 mW of CDI FB Only, 114 mW of Non-robust.
+Table III reports the total power consumption required by the various methods for one random channel generation, where all eight UEs are admitted.
 It can be seen that our proposed algorithm has the highest power consumption, since it requires more power to compensate for both the channel estimation errors and channel quantization errors.
 Note that the non-robust algorithm requires the least since these errors are not considered.
 However, it is important to observe each UE's actual achievable data rate achieved by these algorithms.
 Fig. 9 shows each UE's actual achievable data rate by all the methods.
 It is seen that all UEs' data requirements are satisfied by our proposed robust algorithm, which confirms the effectiveness of our proposed algorithm.
 For the 'Robust CH Quan.' method, all UEs' rate requirements are not fulfilled since the channel estimation errors are not considered.
 Hence, the channel estimation error cannot be ignored when designing the beamforming vector due to the non-negligible pilot contamination.
 For 'Robust CH Esti.' method, the statistics information of channel quantization error is not considered and some UEs' actual achievable data rates are lower than the rate target, such as those of UE 2 and UE 8.
 It is also observed that some UEs have much higher rates, indicating that the power and spatial resources are not properly allocated by the 'Robust CH Esti.' method.
 For the 'CDI FB Only' method, the actual achievable data rates of all UEs are lower than the rate targets, and UE 2's data rate is even lower than 1 bit/s/Hz.
 This confirms the importance of feeding back the PA information for coherent transmission.
 Finally, some UEs' actual achievable data rates are below the rate target by the 'Non-robust' method as it naively treats the feedback CSI as the perfect.
 However, it is observed in Fig. 5 that, even with non-perfect PA feedback information, the performance of the 'Non-robust' method is even better than that of the 'CDI FB Only' method in terms of the number of UEs that satisfy the rate target.
 In summary, only our proposed algorithm is capable of maintaining the guaranteed rates for each UE, since it jointly considers the effects of channel estimation errors and channel quantization errors, which are (partially) ignored by the other algorithms.